mikebywater/promotionwars/index.md

 ## Roadmap

-We are going to try and keep an actively updated roadmap as well as mainatianing a publicly available project and issue tracker on github.
+We are going to try and keep an actively updated roadmap as well as maintaining a publicly available project and issue tracker on github.
 Below is the high level roadmap.

 ![Roadmap](images/Roadmap.png)